qt/qtbase/util/wasm/batchedtestrunner/README.md

 RunnerStatus.

 qtTestRunner.results - a map of test class name to test result.
-The result contains a test status (status, of the enumeration TestStatus), and in case of a terminal status, also the test's exit code (exitCode) and xml text output (textOutput), if available.
+The result contains a test status (status, of the enumeration TestStatus), text output chunks (output), and in case of a terminal status, also the test's exit code (exitCode)

 qtTestRunner.onStatusChanged - an event for changes in state of the runner itself.
 The possible values are those of the enumeration RunnerStatus.